Published: 26 November 2024

 The Jewish community overwhelmingly supported these actions.

-But when the same Minister denied a visa to Israel far right settler and former minister Ayelet Shaked for similar reasons, many Jews could not see the analogies.
+But when the same Minister denied a visa to Israel far right politician and former minister Ayelet Shaked for similar reasons, many Jews could not see the analogies.

 The Migration Act allows a minister to refuse an applicant whom he believes the applicant could “vilify a segment of the Australian community or incite discord in the Australian community or in a segment of that community”.